-Effective Date Supersedes N/A Issuing Authority Vice Provost Responsible Officer Associate Vice Provost for Academic Appointments
+Effective Date Supersedes Oct 1, 2017 Issuing Authority Vice Provost Responsible Officer Associate Provost for Academic Appointments

 This Policy applies to the recruiting and hiring process for the following positions at New York University in New York:1 (i) Full-Time Faculty, including Tenured/Tenure Track Faculty, Full-Time Continuing Contract Faculty, and Other (Full-Time) Faculty2 (together, “Full-Time Faculty”); and (ii) full-time and part-time Professional Research Staff, including research scientists and scholars (all ranks), and postdoctoral associates (together, “Professional Research Staff”).

 This Policy supplements guidelines on academic approval of Full-Time Faculty search and appointment procedures issued from time to time by the Office of the Provost; and policies described fully in the NYU Faculty Handbook.

 This Policy does not apply in cases of re-appointment of Full-Time Faculty and of Professional Research Staff.

 Full-Time Faculty.
 Searches for all Full-Time Faculty, whether for a newly created or vacant position, require prior approval from the Provost through the review of annual school Faculty Hiring Plans submitted by the Dean of the School or Director of the Institute (“Deans and Directors”) or through consideration of ad hoc requests made throughout the year.
 As part of the recruitment process, the School or Institute shall follow any necessary steps for position management in PeopleSync, the University's online personnel system.
 These steps can vary depending on whether the position is new or vacant, and may require varying levels of budgetary and salary approval.